s-abdullaev/getDataProject/codebook.md

 - x_test.txt : values for the measurements in acceleration and angular velocity, Real
 - y_test.txt : activity ids per subject, Integer

-The measurements are taken on accelaration and angular velocity in 3 directions (X,Y,Z) with following units: Acceleration - `g=9.8 m/s^2`, Angular velocity - `rad/s`

 I merged columns from subject_train.txt, x_train.txt and y_train.txt into single table.
 I named the columns of this table as: subjectId, activityId and the names extracted from features.txt.
 Then I appended the data from subject_test.txt, x_test.txt and y_test.txt to the existing table.